Tejas242/ArQiv/docs/indexing.md

-# Inverted Index and Related Data Structures
+# Inverted Index & Data Structures

-This section delves into the indexing mechanisms that underpin ArQiv's performance.
+ArQiv’s performance relies on a suite of optimized data structures.

 ## Inverted Index

 - **Purpose:**
-  The inverted index is the primary data structure that maps each unique term to a list of document identifiers and positions within the documents.
-This enables rapid retrieval for boolean and ranked searches.
+  Maps each unique term to its document identifiers and positions, enabling fast term lookup.

-- **Construction:**
+- **Process:**
-  Each document's combined title and content are tokenized, stopwords removed, and terms stemmed.
-Each term is then recorded along with its position.
+  Each document’s text (title + content) is tokenized, stopwords are removed, and terms are stemmed before indexing.

-## Trie Data Structure
+## Trie (Prefix Tree)

-- **Purpose:**
+- **Usage:**
-  The trie supports fast prefix lookups, crucial for autocomplete and fuzzy search features.
+  Powers autocomplete and fuzzy search by rapidly matching term prefixes.

-- **Mechanism:**
-  Each node represents a character, and the trie is traversed to find words that match a given prefix.

 ## Bitmap Index

-- **Purpose:**
-  A bitmap index accelerates boolean operations using vectorized operations in NumPy.

-- **Mechanism:**
+- **Function:**
-  Each term's occurrence across documents is stored as a boolean array.
-Boolean operations (AND, OR) are then executed efficiently to produce candidate document sets.

-These combined indexing techniques allow ArQiv to scale and retrieve results extremely fast.
+  Converts postings into boolean arrays for lightning-fast Boolean operations (AND, OR), independent of posting list lengths.

+Combined, these structures allow ArQiv to deliver sub-millisecond query responses.